reinhart1010/nix/docs/en/windows/choco-pin.md

 ---
 # choco pin

-Pin a package at a specific version with Chocolatey.
+Pin a package at a version with Chocolatey.
 Pinned packages are skipped automatically when upgrading.
 More information: <https://chocolatey.org/docs/commands-pin>.